Budget 2026 public service cuts

 -28% / yr

-Frontline and security agencies are ring-fenced from operating budget cuts — but Willis says they may still be involved in mergers and may still cut headcount.
+Frontline and security agencies are ring-fenced from operating budget cuts, but can still face mergers or headcount changes.

 Protected